-Our Injection Molding product line uses our 3D CAD-to-CNC machining technology for the automated design and manufacture of thermoplastic, metal or liquid silicone injection molds, which are then used to produce custom injection-molded parts on commercially available equipment.
-Our Injection Molding product line is used for prototype, on-demand and short-run production.
+Our Injection Molding product line uses our 3D CAD-to-CNC machining technology for the automated design and manufacture of molds, which are then used to produce custom plastic and liquid silicone rubber injection-molded parts and over-molded and insert-molded injection-molded parts on commercially available equipment.
+Our Injection Molding product line works best for on-demand production, bridge tooling, pilot runs and functional prototyping.
+Our affordable aluminum molds and quick turnaround times help reduce design risk and limit overall production costs for product developers and engineers.
 Prototype quantities typically range from 25 to 100 parts.
-Because we retain possession of the molds, customers who need short-run production often come back to Proto Labs' Injection Molding product line for additional quantities typically ranging up to 10,000 parts or more.
-They do so to support pilot product of product testing or while their tooling for high-volume production is being prepared, because they need on-demand manufacturing due to disruptions in their manufacturing process, because their product will only be released in a limited quantity or because they need end-of-life production support.
-These additional part orders typically occur on approximately half of the molds that we make, typically accounting for approximately half of our total Injection Molding revenue.
+Because we retain possession of the molds, customers who need short-run production often come back to Proto Labs' Injection Molding product line for additional quantities.
+They do so to support pilot production for product testing, while their tooling for high-volume production is being prepared, because they need on-demand manufacturing due to disruptions in their manufacturing process, because their product requires limited annual quantity or because they need end-of-life production support.
+In 2017, we launched an on-demand manufacturing injection molding service.
+This service utilizes our existing processes, but is designed to fulfill the needs of customers with on-going production needs, typically in annual volumes of less than 10,000 parts.